ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the referenced terms.

 applications (required, string):
-: An array of URIs from which application objects submitted by this account can be fetched via a GET request.
-The server SHOULD include pending applications, and SHOULD NOT include applications that are invalid.
+: A URI from which an array of URIs for application objects submitted by this account can be fetched via a GET request.

 ~~~~~~~~~~
 {